Slow Cooker Hungarian Goulash

 Ingredients

-- 3 lbs. beef chuck roast, cut into 1" cubes
+- 3 pounds beef chuck roast cut into 1″ cubes

-- 4 medium red potatoes, peeled and cut into 3/4" cubes
+- 4 medium gold potatoes peeled and cut into 3/4″ cubes

 Instructions

-- In a medium bowl, whisk together remaining ingredients (except parsley, if you are using it for a garnish) and then add mixture to the slow cooker.
-Stir gently to combine.
+- In a medium bowl, whisk together beef broth, tomato paste, Worcestershire sauce, paprika, brown sugar, and dry mustard, and then add this mixture to the slow cooker.
+Stir everything gently to combine.

-- To serve, ladle goulash into bowls and offer a warm loaf of fresh crusty bread for dipping.
+- To serve, ladle goulash into individual bowls.
+Sprinkle with fresh parsley, if desired.
+A warm loaf of fresh crusty bread works great for dipping.

 Notes